According to the Sutton Trust (2014), there are three questions to answer about the effectiveness of teaching:

-What kinds of frameworks and tools can help us capture the effectiveness of teaching?
+What kinds of frameworks and tools can help us capture the effectiveness of teaching

-A key to suitably cautious and critical use of the different methods is to triangulate them against each other, but when it is confirmed by another independent source it starts to become a credible guide.The Sutton Trust (2014)
+A key to suitably cautious and critical use of the different methods is to triangulate them against each other, but when it is confirmed by another independent source it starts to become a credible guide.

-How does SchooliP help?
+How does CollegeiP help?

 One of the ways in which it helps is through the capturing and reporting of observations and feedback.
 These observations may be captured on a simple to use web form on a tablet or laptop – no need for paper.
 The statements on the observation form may be accompanied by guidance to help observers to make the correct judgements.

 To encourage the participation of all staff, you can use constructive language and judgements.
 This moves away from the old harsh Ofsted criteria to using gradings like: “Outstanding Practice”, “Embedded” and “Developing”.
 Therefore, even the members of staff who require the greatest amount of support are identified as “Developing.”
-This means that the school is supporting them and promoting teamwork to improve outcomes.
+This means that the college is supporting them and promoting teamwork to improve outcomes.

 How could this promote better learning?

 If we were to perform an immediate set of observations and then repeat the process again in three months time, we would be able to observe and analyse the changes in performance.
 Therefore, this paints an individual and collective picture of the effectiveness of teaching over time.
-This creates powerful data to analyse performance and encourage teachers to become more effective.
+This creates powerful data to analyse performance and encourage lecturers to become more effective.

 The Sutton Trust was founded by Sir Peter Lampl in 1997.
 Please note that inspiration for this article was drawn from this report.